xl4624/covid-visualization/README.md

 # Covid-19-Data-Visualization

-This project creates a choropleth map of the United States showing the total number of COVID-19 cases per state.
-The data used for the map comes from the [CDC COVID Data Tracker](https://data.cdc.gov/Case-Surveillance/United-States-COVID-19-Cases-and-Deaths-by-State-o/9mfq-cb36).
+This project creates choropleth maps of the United States showing the total number of COVID-19 cases and deaths per state.
+The data used for the maps comes from the [CDC COVID Data Tracker](https://data.cdc.gov/Case-Surveillance/United-States-COVID-19-Cases-and-Deaths-by-State-o/9mfq-cb36).

 ## Requirements